 The planner is responsible for gathering all the equipment used on the course and returning it to the SI Co-ordinator (or if instructed the planner of the next event).
-Equipment should not be left out for collection the following day.
-The planner must notify the SI co-ordinator as soon as possible of any missing or failed equipment particularly if this will affect the next event.
+Except for night events, equipment should not be left out for collection the following day.
+The planner must notify the SI co-ordinator and the treasurer as soon as possible of any missing or failed equipment particularly if this will affect the next event.